 Power of Attorney Litigation

 A variety of disputes can arise in the context of powers of attorney.
-Here are some examples:
+Goddard Gamage LLP has extensive experience dealing with power of attorney related disputes, such as:

 - A person has granted powers of attorney to two or more people to act jointly and those individuals have a dispute with each other as to how the decisions should be made;